 The Lone Star Program is designed for both male and female athletes aged between 13 to 18 years that are competing at a high level in their chosen sport.
-Individual athlete scholarships are available to talented youth who reside and attend school in the Far West Region.
-Scholarships will be awarded based on performances by the athlete at national, state or regional level over the past twelve months.
+The Lone Star Program is available to talented youth who reside and attend school in the Far West Region.
+Funding will be awarded based on performances by the athlete at national, state or regional level over the past twelve months.

 To be eligible for a FWAS Lone Star Scholarship, athletes must satisfy the following criteria:

-- Reside within the Far West Region of NSW*.
+1. Reside within the Far West Region of NSW*.

-- Be turning 13 -18 years of age in 2017 (i.e. born from 2004 to 1999)
+2. Be turning 13 -18 years of age in 2019 (i.e. born from 2006 to 2001)

-- Be involved in an individual or team sport which is recognised by the Australian Sports Commission;
+3. Be involved in an individual or team sport which is recognised by the Australian Sports Commission;

-- Be registered, affiliated or have reciprocal rights with the recognised state body of their chosen sport in NSW;
+4. Be registered, affiliated or have reciprocal rights with the recognised state body of their chosen sport in NSW;

-Conditions of Scholarship:
+Conditions of program

 FWAS Lone Star Scholarship holders are expected to:

 be committed and prepared to work toward representing their sport at a state or national level;

 be committed to a holistic approach to athlete development, both on and off the field;

 comply with the training requirements of your sport as prescribed by nominated coaching staff and respond in a positive manner to any suggestions or criticism;

 Applications will be assessed by a FWAS Lone Star selection panel.
 Information about the athlete maybe discussed with:-

-- State Sporting Organisation
+State Sporting Organisation

-- Far West Academy of Sport
+Far West Academy of Sport

-- New South Wales Institute of Sport (NSWIS)
+New South Wales Institute of Sport (NSWIS).